 Next, we simulated the impacts of a projected climate change scenario, by comparing predicted soil erosion rates and sediment yield under the reference scenario (1981-2000) with a future scenario (2081-2100).
 We used a future emission scenario from the Representative Concentration Pathways (RCP; van Vuuren et al., 2011) that describes a continuous increase of GHG emissions throughout the 21st century, i.e. RCP8.5.
-For this exercise we used projected climate data for RCP8.5 obtained from a regional climate model (CLMcom MPI-ESM-LR) from the EURO-CORDEX initiative (Jacob et al., 2014), for the period from 2081 to 2100.
-The climate forcing (precipitation and temperature) was biascorrected using quantile mapping (Themeßl et al., 2012) and we applied the log-linear relationship (Eq.
+For this exercise we used projected climate data for RCP8.5 obtained from one Regional Climate Model (CLMcom MPI-ESM-LR) from the EURO-CORDEX initiative (Jacob et al., 2014), for the period 2081-2100.
+The climate forcing (precipitation and temperature) was bias-corrected using quantile mapping (Themeßl et al., 2012) and we applied the dynamic vegetation model (Eq.
 31) to construct future NDVI input based on future climate conditions.
 Figure 8 shows the precipitation and vegetation response under the reference and future scenarios.
-The annual precipitation sum decreases in the future scenario, with a catchmentaveraged decrease of 128 mm.
-However, heavy precipitation, defined as the 95th percentile of daily precipitation, considering only rainy days (> 1 mm day^{-1} ; Jacob et al., 2014), increases by 27 % on average in the catchment.
+The annual precipitation sum decreases in the future scenario, with a catchment-averaged decrease of 128 mm.
+However, heavy precipitation, defined as the 95th percentile of daily precipitation, considering only rainy days (>1 mm day-1; Jacob et al., 2014), increases by 27% on average in the catchment.
 The NDVI increases in the western part of the catchment due to increasing temperatures and decreases in the eastern part of the catchment due to a combination of decreasing precipitation and increasing temperatures.